SerwisantOnline/serwisant-api-php-sdk/README.md

 ## Contributions

 Pull requests are welcome.

-Do not edit or update any files in `src/Serwisant/SerwisantApi/Types` - it's auto-generated.
+Do not edit or update any files in `src/Serwisant/SerwisantApi/Types` - all files/classes in that directory are auto-generated and changes will be overwritten.

 To generate missing types, queries, mutations use `bin/introspection.php` script:

 ```
 php ./bin/introspection.php